vowstar/honkit-tester/README.md

 ### .withLocalPlugin(path)

-Attach currently tested or developed plugin to the generated gitbook.
+Attach currently tested or developed plugin to the generated gitbook files.
 All locally attached plugins will be automatically added to ```book.json``` in the ```plugins``` section.

 Should be called